marcosteixeira/caremessage-site/README.md

 The CareMessage website is built using [Jekyll](http://jekyllrb.com/), a static site generator.

 ## Requirements
-1. Ruby.
-You can check if Ruby is installed with:
+Install Ruby.
+You can check if Ruby is already installed with:
 ```
 ruby -v
 ```
-2. Bundler.
-To install Bundler, run:
+Install Bundler:
 ```
 gem install bundler
 ```

-3. To install Jekyll and other required gems, clone this repo and run:
+Install Jekyll and other required gems.
+Clone this repo and run:
 ```
 bundle install
 ```
-You are ready to go!
+Now you are ready to go!

 ## Local Development
 * Start a local server at http://localhost:4000 with: